SaviHera/lool/SETUP_GUIDE.md

 # Setup Guide: Angular + Firebase CI/CD Pipeline

-This document provides step-by-step instructions for setting up the complete CI/CD infrastructure for the Lool Angular application with Firebase.
+This document provides step-by-step instructions for setting up a complete CI/CD infrastructure for an Angular application with Firebase Hosting and Cloud Functions.

 ---